Obviously we’re big fans of retrospectives at Metro Retro and it may seem like a clickbait title, but I promise I’m being serious here.

 At the risk of sounding like a crazy person, there's a reason for it - they believe the retrospective is one of the most valuable exercises for a team to do together.

-My point here is to ask: is it better to wait long periods of time for your next valuable retrospective and try to tackle one or two big improvements that come out of it, or could it be beneficial to make smaller improvements at quicker intervals?
+My point here is to ask: is it better to wait long periods of time for your next valuable retrospective – attempting to tackle one or two big improvements, or could it be beneficial to make smaller improvements at quicker intervals?

 Running a small, daily retrospective is one way to focus on constant improvement, and I encourage you to try it as an experiment.